gvrosun/PasswordChecker/README.md

 # PasswordChecker

-Foobar is a Python script to verify the security of your password
+PasswordChecker is a Python script to verify the security of your password

 ## Requirements
 ```bash